kserve/kserve/README.md

 To learn more about KFServing, how to deploy it as part of Kubeflow, how to use various supported features, and how to participate in the KFServing community, please follow the [KFServing docs on the Kubeflow Website](https://www.kubeflow.org/docs/components/serving/kfserving/).

 ### Prerequisites
-Knative Serving and Istio should be available on Kubernetes Cluster, Knative depends on an Ingress/Gateway to route requests to Knative services.
+Knative Serving and Istio should be available on Kubernetes Cluster, Knative depends on Istio Ingress Gateway to route requests to Knative services.
 - [Istio](https://knative.dev/docs/install/installing-istio): v1.1.7+

 If you want to get up running Knative quickly or you do not need service mesh, we recommend installing Istio without service mesh(sidecar injection).
 - [Knative Serving](https://knative.dev/docs/install/knative-with-any-k8s): v0.9.x+

-Currently only `Knative Serving` is required, `Knative Eventing` is not required unless your events are from a particular system such as Kafka.
-Note that `cluster-local-gateway` is required to serve cluster-internal traffic for transformer and explainer use cases.
+Currently only `Knative Serving` is required, `cluster-local-gateway` is required to serve cluster-internal traffic for transformer and explainer use cases.

 - [Cert Manager](https://cert-manager.io/docs/installation/kubernetes): v1.12.0+